 This abbreviated objective measure of physical function is based on previous epidemiologic studies of aging, such as the Established Populations for Epidemiologic Studies of the Elderly (EPESE), Framingham Heart Study, the Cardiovascular Health Study, Women's Health and Aging Study, Health ABC, and the Baltimore Longitudinal Study of Aging, that incorporated physical function assessments.
 The original core battery described below includes grip strength and the Short Physical Performance Battery (SPPB) which consists of chair stands, a usual-paced 4-meter walk, and balance tests.
 Endurance was added at Visit 6 along with questions about weight loss.
-As with earlier visits, prior to SPPB training, all examiners should review this manual and the QxQ and complete the online training module for the National Institute on Aging SPPB.
+At Visit 8, the Zeno Gait Mat (not collected at Visit 11) was implemented for participants at in-person study visits.
+As with earlier visits, prior to SPPB training, all examiners should review this manual and the QxQ and complete the online training module for the National Institute on Aging SPPB (see Section 2.6 for more information).